-- 1. Proper siting of offshore wind energy development in the Ocean SAMP area first requires an assessment of the offshore wind resources.
+- Proper siting of offshore wind energy development in the Ocean SAMP area first requires an assessment of the offshore wind resources.
 As described in Section 810.3, offshore wind speeds increase as distance from shore increases.
-Data provided by AWS True Wind (Brower 2007) at 70 and 100 meters (230 and 328 feet) above sea level were interpolated to estimate the wind speed at a height of 80 meters (262.5 feet) throughout the Ocean SAMP area (see Figure 8.12).
-The data used to create Figure 8.22 is the same data used to produce the National Renewable Energy Laboratory map shown in Figure 8.12, though the resource displayed in Figure 8.22 represents winds speeds at a height of 80 meters (262.5 feet) instead of 50 meters (164 feet).
+Data provided by AWS True Wind (Brower 2007) at 70 and 100 meters (230 and 328 feet) above sea level were interpolated to estimate the wind speed at a height of 80 meters (262.5 feet) throughout the Ocean SAMP area (see Figure 8.12Figure 8.12).32 The data used to create Figure 8.22Figure 8.22 is the same data used to produce the National Renewable Energy Laboratory map shown in Figure 8.12Figure 8.12Figure 8.12 Figure 8.12 figure 8.22 is the same data used to f 80 meters (262.5 feet) instead of 50 meters (164 feet).
 Wind speed data at the height of 80 m (262.5 feet) is important, as this is the approximate hub height of an offshore wind turbine.
 Calculated wind speeds closest to shore ranged from 7.0-7.2 m/sec [15.7-16.1 mph], increasing steadily to 9.6 m/sec [21.5 mph] at the southern edge of the Ocean SAMP boundary. - 2.
 Actual wind speeds vary day to day and seasonally.
 Winds in the Ocean SAMP region are diurnal, and seasonal, with winter winds blowing from the northwest and summer winds from the southwest (Loder et al. 1998; Spaulding et al. 2010a).
 In general, winter wind speeds tend to be greater than summer wind speeds (HDR Engineering Inc. 2007; Spaulding et al. 2010a).
 For more information on wind in the Ocean SAMP area, see Chapter 2, Ecology of the Ocean SAMP Region.
 In addition to daily and seasonal variation, variation in mean wind speeds has been observed over longer time periods.
 For more information on the observed long-term trend in wind speed in Rhode Island refer to Chapter 3, Global Climate Change.